 - A computer with SCP installed

-- SSH to the first node in your Qumulo cluster as the Qumulo Admin account replacing the bold text with your clusters fully qualified domain name or IP address
+- SSH to the first node in your Qumulo cluster as the Qumulo Admin account using your clusters fully qualified domain name or IP address

-- When prompted enter your admin password for your cluster
+- Enter your admin password for the cluster when prompted

 openssl genrsa -des3 -out Cluster-Name.key 2048

 - When the above command is run successfully, you will be prompted to enter a Passphrase.
-The best practice is to use a complex passphrase of at least 13 characters.
-Do not lose the passphrase
+Use a complex passphrase of at least 13 characters to meet or exceed security best practices.

 Generating RSA private key, 2048 bit long modulus